kujov/gitlab-sync/README.md

 ### Step 3: Push Changes to GitHub

-Now you just need to push to GitHub and all the changes will be synched to Gitlab!
+Now you just need to push to GitHub and all the changes will be synced to Gitlab!

 ## Inputs